-- Home Discovery Groups leaders - Special teams for follow-up of first-time commitments and others as needed - Church Discovery Group leaders - Other ministries as appropriate: i.e., singles, women's ministries, men's ministries, youth ministries, etc. - 5.
-Home Discovery Groups (Focus on building relationships!) - CLWC (three weeks)-our training prerequisite for leaders - We will have additional church training two weeks prior to Celebration to coordinate people who attend CLWC and volunteer to lead Home Discovery Groups. - Topics (both Home and Church Discovery Groups): - $\circ\,$ The first five topics in the $\mathit{Growing}\ \mathit{in}\ \mathit{Christ}\ booklet$ - A list of locations of groups will be printed on the fliers to go in hospitality packets - Groups begin in homes the second week after the Celebration; days and times will be chosen by group leaders. - Group commitment for five weeks, with option to continue through the ten, as desired. - Children's ministry will suggest children's material coordinating with each week's topic.
+- A list of group locations will be printed on the fliers to go in hospitality packets. - Groups begin in homes the second week after the Celebration; days and times will be chosen by group leaders. - Group commitment is for five weeks, with option to continue through 10, as desired. - Children's ministry will suggest children's material coordinating with each week's topic.
 (Note: Young married families with children may prefer to have their group at the church on a Wednesday night because childcare would be covered by existing activities on that night.) - 6.
-Church Discovery Groups (beginning first Sunday after Celebration) These are adult classes held during Sunday school (youth and children's ministries have special plans). - 7.
-Youth ideas: - Hospitality packet flier that gives info on special Bible studies/outreaches/concerts for youth - New Sunday morning study for new youth believers - 8.
-Children's Ministry ideas: - Hospitality packet flier that gives information on special Bible studies/outreaches for children - 9.
-Church-Wide Hospitality Outreach(es): - Expand hospitality efforts on the three Sundays after the Celebration - Purposeful presentation of church ministries (possibly Sunday morning Ministry Fair booths) - Hospitality area enlarged: Have signs posted indicating fun interest areas that will promote conversation, e.g; "Fisherman," "Crafters," "Golfers," etc. - Plan activities to promote relationship building, such as golf day, fun run, scrapbooking, etc. - Church-wide barbecue - 10.
-Five weeks of pulpit messages oriented to new believers
+Church Discovery Groups (beginning first Sunday after Celebration) - These are adult classes held during Sunday school (youth and children's ministries have special plans).

+7. Youth ideas:

+- Hospitality packet flier that gives info on special Bible studies/outreaches/concerts for youth - New Sunday morning study for new believers among youth

+8. Children's ministry ideas:

+- Hospitality packet flier that gives information on special Bible studies/outreaches for children - 9.
+Churchwide hospitality outreach(es): - Expanded hospitality efforts on the three Sundays after the Celebration - Purposeful presentation of church ministries (possibly Sunday morning ministry fair booths) - Hospitality area enlarged: Have signs posted indicating fun interest areas that will promote conversation.
+Examples include "Fishermen," "Crafters," "Golfers," etc. - Plan activities such as golf day, fun run, scrapbooking, etc., to promote relationship building. - · Churchwide barbecue

+10. Five weeks of pulpit messages oriented to new believers

-These topics coincide with the first five lessons of the Growing in Christ.
-Start the series once the Home and Church Discovery Groups have begun so that you can reinforce the lessons from the pulpit and provide some familiarity for the new believers.
+- These topics coincide with the first five lessons of Growing in Christ.
+Start the series

+once the home and church Discovery Groups have begun so that you can reinforce

+the lessons from the pulpit and provide some familiarity for the new believers.

 - Salvation

 - Assurance

-- The Bible
+- · The Bible

 - Prayer

 - Church